BranislavLazic/angular-security/README.md

 # angular-security

-Demo application that shows how to implement token based authentication and authorization in AngularJS application with Java REST API sample application.
+Demo application that shows how to implement OAuth2 token based authentication and authorization in AngularJS application with Java REST API sample application.

 ## Build & development

+Make sure you have MySQL server installed and database called "employee_db".
+You can edit database settings in angular-security-rest-oauth/src/main/resources/application.properties file.

 In `angular-security-client` directory run `npm install`